 - Continental region – Southern Africa

-- Top 3 biggest industries –Food, beverages, textile
+- Top 3 biggest industries –Petroleum, mining industry, agricultural

-- How did the country get its first name? – Lesotho was previously known as Basutoland.
+- How did the country get its current name? – The country’s name derives from the Kimbundu word for king.

-- Who was the first leader of the country? –The first paramount chief was Lerothodi, the son of Moshoeshoe.
+- Who was the first leader of the country? -Neto served as the first president (1975–79) of the People’s Republic of Angola

 Five Significant Events